bootique/bootique-aws/README.md

 ### What if I need to work with XYZ AWS service, and there is no module for it?
 If Bootique doesn't yet provide a module for your favorite AWS service, you should still use `bootique-aws2` to configure service credentials.
 And you can easily write your own integration module.
-Refer to "bootique-aws2-s3" source code for a good example.
-Also you can ping us via GitHub or the forum, so we make it available in Bootique.
+Refer to `bootique-aws2-s3` source code for a good example.
+Also, you can ping us via GitHub or the forum, and we may add your integration to Bootique.

 ## Getting Started